Doing-it-All with Bounded Work and Communication: An Algorithm Optimized for Effort

 \begin{proof} We need to sum up the durations of~$\cD_j$, for~$j\in \cJ$.
 We estimate this sum by considering the indices of the extended epochs that fall into the four subsets $J_1$, $J_2$, $J_3$, $J_4$, and $J_5$.

 First we consider the set~$J_1$.
-There are $\cO(\log p)$ extended epochs with indices in~$J_1$, because each of them consists of a single regular stormy epoch, by Lemma~\ref{lem:stormy-extended-epoch}.
+There are $\cO(\log p)$ extended epochs with indices in~$J_1$ because each of them consists of a single regular stormy epoch per Lemma~\ref{lem:stormy-extended-epoch}.
 So their contribution to the total time is $\cO(\log^2 p)$.
 Next consider extended epochs~$\cD_j$ for $j\in J_2$.
-The time spent in the extended epochs whose regular epochs~$\cE_i$ satisfy $u_i \ge 11p^2g(p)$ is $\cO(\frac{t}{p-f})$, by Lemma~\ref{lem:no-overlap-in-tasks}.
+The time spent in the extended epochs whose regular epochs~$\cE_i$ satisfy $u_i \ge 11p^2g(p)$ is $\cO(\frac{t}{p-f})$ by Lemma~\ref{lem:no-overlap-in-tasks}.

 The key extended epochs~$\cD_j$ have their indices~$j$ in~$J_4\cup J_5$.
 We assume that each of them is productive.
-For the extended epochs~$\cD_j$ such that $j\in J_4$, we use the estimate \eqref{eqn:many-tasks}, which is derived in the proof of Lemma~\ref{lem:key-epochs-productive} (see Section~\ref{sec:extended-epochs}).
-It follows that the decrease in the number of tasks in two consecutive extended epochs is proportional to the work expended by the core processors, which is~$c_j$, and so this takes $\cO(\frac{t}{p-f})$ time.
+For the extended epochs~$\cD_j$ such that $j\in J_4$ we use the estimate \eqref{eqn:many-tasks} that is derived in the proof of Lemma~\ref{lem:key-epochs-productive} (see Section~\ref{sec:extended-epochs}).
+It follows that the decrease in the number of tasks in two consecutive extended epochs is proportional to the work expended by the core processors, this work being~$c_j$, and so this takes $\cO(\frac{t}{p-f})$ time.
 There are $\cO(\log p)$ extended epochs $\cD_j$ for $j\in J_5$, by~Lemma~\ref{lem:J-4}, since each such $\cD_j$ is productive.
-Each such extended epoch $\cD_j$ for $j\in J_5$ consists of a single regular epoch, by Lemma~\ref{lem:few-tasks-extended-epoch}.
+Each such extended epoch $\cD_j$ for $j\in J_5$ consists of a single regular epoch by Lemma~\ref{lem:few-tasks-extended-epoch}.
 The time contribution of such extended epochs is~$\cO(\log^2 p)$.